osrapps/osr-console/osrgame/README.md

 # osrgame: Textual TUI for an OSR-style turn-based RPG

-The `osrgame` package provides user interface for the OSR Console application--it's the thing you run to play the game.
+The `osrgame` package provides the user interface for the OSR Console application--it's the thing you run to play the game.

 ## Prerequisites